tmccoy99/CV/README.md

 - Collaborated as a pivotal member of an agile team, contributing to the successful delivery of three key projects within tight timelines.
 Demonstrated exceptional listening and communication skills during daily stand-ups and retrospectives, ensuring efficient project progress and seamless team coordination.
 - Earned positive external feedback for my proficiency in integrating object-oriented programming (OOP) and test-driven development (TDD) methodologies into my workflow.
 Adapted quickly to new concepts and skill sets, reflecting a strong aptitude for continuous learning and professional development.
 - Excelled in becoming proficient with unfamiliar technologies, including React, ActiveRecord, and Cypress, in a matter of days.
 Demonstrated an innate ability to thrive beyond my comfort zone and deliver exceptional results under challenging circumstances.
-- Consistently leveraged the benefits of pair programming to solve complex problems and accelerate my learning curve.
+- Consistently leveraged my strong verbal communication skills to maximise the benefits of pair programming, enabling my pairs to solve complex problems and accelerate learning.
 - Applied my rigorous mathematical approach to meticulously testing code across multiple frameworks, including Jest, React Native Testing Library, RSpec, and Cypress.
 Utilized critical thinking and problem-solving skills to ensure comprehensive test coverage and deliver high-quality, error-free code.

+#### University of Bristol, Merit in MSc Engineering Mathematics (September 2021 to September 2022)

-#### University of Bristol (September 2018 to September 2022)
+#### University of Bristol, First Class Honours in BSc Mathematics (September 2018 to September 2021)

-- MSc Engineering Mathematics (Merit)
-- BSc Mathematics (First Class)
--

 ## Work Experience